raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 2. Internet Gateway and Routing

+After creating the subnet structure, I configured routing so that only the public subnet would have a direct path to the Internet.

-Created an Internet Gateway and attached it to `Staging-VPC`.
+I created an Internet Gateway and attached it to `Staging-VPC`.
+I then created a dedicated route table with the following routes:

-A staging route table was configured with a default route to the Internet Gateway:
+10.0.0.0/24  -> local
+0.0.0.0/0    -> Internet Gateway

 ---